rock-core/rock-and-syskit/source/workspace/os_dependencies.html.md

       default: gem
 ~~~

-This section will list all about the OS dependencies: first how to declare them
+This section will be all about the OS dependencies: first how to declare them
 and then general "cookbook-style" patterns that offer fine-grained setup of the
 osdeps usage.